 I’ve also joined the Higher Ed Experts faculty team to teach digital analytics for higher ed (I’m teaching a 4-week online course on advanced web analytics for higher ed starting January 16, 2018).
 Teaching is one of the best ways to keep learning.

 A conference focusing on higher ed analytics?

-The Higher Ed Analytics Conference is a must-attend event for higher ed marketing professionals and teams looking for new ideas and best practices.
+The Higher Ed Analytics Conference (now available on-demand) is a must-watch conference for higher ed marketing professionals and teams looking for new ideas and best practices.